LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/IBMWatsonAssistant/basic-content.md

 Further down the line, if any additional functionality is added that can be called by an action from the AI, it will follow the same naming convention.

-For escalations, the naming convention for these skills should use a "-" instead of "\_".
+For escalations, the naming convention for these skills should use a "-" instead of whitespace.
 Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with "BOT-" within Conversational Cloud.